merll/docker-map/docs/guide/containers/actions.rst

 be found on a running container, matching command line and user.
 If not, the configured command is executed, unless :const:`dockermap.map.input.ExecPolicy.INITIAL` has been set for the command.
 By default the entire command line is matched.
-For considering partial matches (i.e. if the command in the process overview gets modified), you can set :attr:`~dockermap.map.update.ContainerUpdateMixin.check_exec_commands` to :const:`dockermap.map.update.CmdCheck.PARTIAL`.
-Setting it to :const:`dockermap.map.update.CmdCheck.NONE` deactivates this check entirely.
+For considering partial matches (i.e. if the command in the process overview gets modified), you can set :attr:`~dockermap.map.state.update.main.UpdateStateGenerator.check_exec_commands` to :const:`dockermap.map.input.CmdCheck.PARTIAL`.
+Setting it to :const:`dockermap.map.input.CmdCheck.NONE` deactivates this check entirely.

 Networks in :attr:`~dockermap.map.config.container.ContainerConfiguration.networks` are tested if they exist and if